dozintech/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-#Here is the intro to 'loop'conditions
+#Here is the intro to 'loop' conditions